 The ancient Roman empire laid the foundation for the culture, literature, arts, architecture, of future Western civilizations.
 The Italian capital is the third most populous city in the European Union and attracts millions of visitors worldwide.
-If you are planning to stopover in Rome (the eternal city), here are some interesting facts about the city.
-If your seeing more of Italy checkout the interesting facts about Italy
+If you are planning to stopover in Rome (the eternal city), here are some interesting facts about Rome.
+If you're seeing more of the country, check out these interesting facts about Italy.

 1. Rome has a history of more than 2,800 years

 Even though there is archaeological evidence of human occupation about 14,000 years ago, Roman mythology dates Rome's founding around 753 BC.
 Rome started as a kingdom up until it became a democratic society in 509 BC.
 The republic kept expanding by occupying various Mediterranean regions and became an empire in 27 BC.
 To many, Rome's success story started from here onwards.
 After the decline of the empire, Rome fell under the control of the Papacy.
 Rome then became the capital of Italy after the unification in 1871.